 I didn’t know the little boy and mother, they weren’t characters that I know and love.
-They’d been on screen perhaps 30 seconds, but they ripped my heart in two.
+They’d been on-screen perhaps 30 seconds, but they ripped my heart in two.
 That is what Twin Peaks is all about, humanity, empathy, sympathy and care for one another and in many cases the lack thereof.
-Perhaps, just perhaps it’s better that we as a species don’t survive, perhaps the Black Lodge denizens aren’t really the bad guys at all—it’s the humans that are the problem, and we are the fighting for the wrong side in this Game.
-Or are we just their pawns and they are having a huge laugh at our expense, they are just playing with us?
+Perhaps, just perhaps it’s better that we as a species don’t survive, perhaps the Black Lodge denizens aren’t really the bad guys at all—it’s the humans that are the problem, and we are the fighting for the wrong side in this game.
+Or are we just their pawns and they are having a huge laugh at our expense?
+Are they just playing with us?

 Now let’s recap a bit.
-We are one third of the way through this triumphant series and Wow Bob Wow what a rollercoaster it has been so far.
-Some folks have complained that its slow and even boring, which in all honesty I can’t quite comprehend.
+We are one-third of the way through this triumphant series and Wow Bob Wow what a rollercoaster it has been so far.
+Some folks have complained that it’s slow and even boring, which in all honesty I can’t quite comprehend.
 Think now back to the beginning.
 We have experienced so much in 6 hours yet we haven’t even begun yet!

-We know now that Carl Rodd has similar abilities as Cooper, he can see things that other people cannot.
+We know now that Carl Rodd has similar abilities as Cooper.
+He can see things that other people cannot.
 He has an intuition, a gift, a second sight.
-The Log Lady too has this gift, perhaps she has had it for longer than she realised, that her gift was given to her at the same time as Carl, when they were both abducted and this gave her the ability to send and receive messages from her deceased husband through the log.
+The Log Lady too has this gift.
+Perhaps she has had it for longer than she realised, that her gift was given to her at the same time as Carl, when they were both abducted and this gave her the ability to send and receive messages from her deceased husband through the log.
 Major Briggs too saw and understood people better than most.

 Cynthia Knox is on her way to Buckhorn to check out the probable body of Briggs.
 What will she find next?
 How will she know for sure it is him?
 What has made them think the 16 previous database match for Briggs were not real?
 One thing I haven’t mentioned already is the lump of flesh found in Hasting’s trunk.
 There’s a chance that flesh is part of Briggs’ neck, and maybe the branding triangles are still visible.
 Will this be the evidence they need to prove this really is him?

 Has Briggs really been dead for 25 years or has he been hiding out somewhere, and if so where and why?
 Were Ruth and Bill helping him?
 Hiding him?
-Has he travelled to the lodge again since we last saw him? has he been travelling through different time zones and been spotted 16 times before?
+Has he travelled to the Lodge again since we last saw him?
+Has he been travelling through different time zones and been spotted 16 times before?

 What is missing from the dossier?
 Annie.
 Her life appears to have been wiped from history, her parents and sister Norma’s past also changed to reflect her non-existence.
-My personal view is that Annie never existed, she was perhaps manufactured like Dougie Jones, for a purpose, and that purpose was to lure Agent Cooper into the lodge.
+My personal view is that Annie never existed, that she was perhaps manufactured like Dougie Jones, for a purpose, and that purpose was to lure Agent Cooper into the Lodge.
 She was perfect for Coop in every single way, perhaps too perfect, and he fell for it hook, line and sinker.
 Love opened the door to the lodge for him and he’s still trying to escape now.

 But there is evidence still remaining perhaps that Annie did exist in some form or another.
-Hawk has found what appears to be the missing pages of Laura Palmers Secret Diary hidden in the Sheriff’s station rest room toilet door.
+Hawk has found what appears to be the missing pages of Laura Palmer’s secret diary hidden in the Sheriff’s station restroom toilet door.
 A door made by the Nez Perce tribe.
 A link to Hawk’s heritage, just as The Log Lady said it would be.
 In these diary pages did Laura write down what Annie told her to in her dream?
 That ‘the Good Dale is in the lodge and cannot leave’?

 I feel we are at a crossroads now.
 All the pieces are coming together.
 Briggs will be identified, the dossier discovered, Hawk will know where to find Dale and Dale himself is starting to find his true self.
 Just a few more steps Dougie!
-You can do it, bring back those memories!
+You can do it!
+Bring back those memories!

 But there’s a long road ahead and many battles to be fought with some seriously sinister characters.
 We still don’t know who the billionaire box keeper is.
 Who is Todd’s boss?
 Are they one and the same?
-Where and who is Phillip Jeffries? and why is he working with Dopplecooper?
+Where and who is Phillip Jeffries? and why is he working with Doppelcooper?
 Has Jeffries turned evil, consumed by the power and glory of the Black Lodge or is he still really working undercover with Albert?
 Who is the Charcoal Man?
 Will we see him again?
 Does he have a part to play in this mystery?

 There is a lot more to ponder, and a perhaps next week we will have a few more answers.
 Not forgetting that after 27 years of mystery we have finally met the stunning Diane.
-What a glorious reveal that was!
+What a glorious revelation that was!
 Even if it was widely speculated beforehand, seeing her in the flesh was a wonderous moment.
 She’s everything we wanted her to be and more.
 Diane is the key to unlocking the true Dale Cooper from his entrapment, but will she get there on time to save him?

 I hope to have a few more next Wednesday!
-Until then…..
+Until then…